 Overall, Guam, Hawaii, California, and Washington pose no limitation on freedom of action, and all have some available infrastructure to support an aircraft carrier visit.
-Similarly, the CNMI would pose no limitation on freedom of action but in contrast to the other locations, none of the islands possess infrastructure to support an aircraft carrier visit.
-Further, the deep water port in Saipan is already encumbered by maritime pre-positioned vessels strategically placed in Saipan to support U.S. military operations.
-Except for California and Washington, which are presently aircraft carrier homeport locations, none of the locations discussed have an aircraft carrier transient-capable pier.
-California, Washington, and Hawaii locations, however, would increase response times compared with locations within the Western Pacific AOR and constrain the U.S. ability to uphold treaty obligations.
-Those treaty obligations require that certain forces be within range to project power, to deter aggression and dissuade coercion in the Western Pacific.
-The aircraft carrier homeport in Japan is within the desired range; however, this pier is a dedicated homeported nuclear powered aircraft carrier pier and there is no additional capability to meet the needs of a transient nuclear powered aircraft carrier as specified by the QDR.
-The CNMI and Guam are close enough to many of the likely contingency areas in the region and potential threats to ensure rapid response, comply with treaty obligations, and assure the deterrent presence that U.S. forces bring to the region.
-Development of a transient port capability in this region, because of the proximity to the Western Pacific/Indian Ocean AOR, would enable multiple CSGs to maximize time in the Western Pacific/Indian Ocean AOR.
-Transient port capability meets the defense and national security policy initiatives of the ODR.
-Finally, the combined requirements of freedom of action and force protection can be met while meeting the required operational flexibility on Guam or the CNMI, although Guam best meets these requirements since it is sovereign U.S. territory.
+None however, except for California and Washington, which are presently aircraft carrier homeport locations, have an aircraft carrier transientcapable pier.
+California, Washington, and Hawaii all create significant strains on rapid response time and the U.S. ability to uphold treaty obligations.
+Those treaty obligations require that certain forces be within range to project power, to deter aggression, and dissuade coercion in the Western Pacific.
+The aircraft carrier homeport in Japan is within the desired range; however, this pier is a dedicated homeported nuclear powered aircraft carrier pier and there is no additional capability to meet the needs of a transient nuclear powered aircraft carrier berth as specified by the QDR.
+Guam is close enough to many of the likely contingency areas in the region and potential threats to ensure rapid response, comply with treaty obligations, and assure the deterrent presence that U.S. forces bring to a region.
+Development of transient port capability on Guam, because of its proximity to the Western Pacific/Indian Ocean AOR, enables multiple CSGs to remain in the Western Pacific/Indian Ocean AOR for as long as possible.
+This transient port capability meets the defense and national security policy initiatives of the QDR.
+Finally, because Guam is a U.S. sovereign territory, the combined requirements of freedom of action and force protection can be met while meeting the required operational flexibility.